bgachara/bgachara.github.io/posts/rust_ref.md

 ### Annotating lifetimes

-- append the & with a *'label* to annotate a lifetime on a reference.
-- Lifetimes are generic in nature and usually denoted with simple names such as a' and b'.
+- Append the & with a *'label* to annotate a lifetime on a reference.
+Lifetimes are generic in nature and usually denoted with simple names such as a' and b'.

 ```rust